TERREMEMBER/znbase/docs/content/v2.1/quick-start/create-local-cluster/macos.md

 ## 1. Create a local cluster

-You can use the [`yb-ctl`](../../../admin/yb-ctl/) utility, located in the `bin` directory of the YugabyteDB package, to create and administer a local cluster.
-The default data directory is `$HOME/yugabyte-data`.
+You can use the [`yb-ctl`](../../../admin/yb-ctl/) utility, located in the `bin` directory of the ZNbaseDB package, to create and administer a local cluster.
+The default data directory is `$HOME/ZNbase-data`.
 You can change the location of the data directory by using the [`--data_dir`](../../../admin/yb-ctl/#data-dir) flag.

 To create a 1-node or 3-node local cluster, follow the steps below.
 For details on using the `yb-ctl create` command and the cluster configuration, see [Create a local cluster](../../../admin/yb-ctl/#create-cluster) in the CLI reference.